NadimGhaznavi/nadim-daniel/index.md

 * Ottawa, Ontario
 * June 1995 – May 1997

-Established the company’s Internet presence including web, email and backend infrastructure services on Linux.
-Established Windows server standards and migrated these Internet services to the Windows server platform.
-Provided desktop and network support for the office.
-Recabled and upgraded the company network.
+- Built the company’s online presence and Linux backend services for email, file transfer, and web hosting.
+- Migrated services to Windows server platform and implemented standardized server configurations.
+- Provided office network and desktop support, including infrastructure upgrades and rewiring.

 ---

-# Soft Skills
+# Core Competencies / Soft Skills
-* Professional and well-polished demeanor
-* Results oriented, a team player and also excellent as a Team Leader
-* Excellent verbal communication skills
-* Superb writing skills, technical and non-technical documents
+- Strong verbal and written communication, including technical and non-technical documentation.
-* Skillful at facilitating and moderating meetings
+- Results-oriented team player with proven leadership experience.
-* Adept at authoring and delivering technical and non-technical presentations
-* Experienced working with peers, senior management, direct reports, vendors, and parallel groups
+- Skilled at facilitating meetings and delivering presentations to peers, senior management, and cross-functional teams.
+- Adaptable and quick learner, able to master new technologies and methodologies on the job.

 ---

 # Education
 * Bachelor of Art / Political Studies at Trent University, Peterborough, Ontario, 1993
 * Computer Science 3rd Year Carleton University, Ottawa, Ontario, 1995
-* Ongoing self-education in IT technologies
+* Ongoing self-education in IT, AI/ML and Python programming technologies
-* Hobbies include gardening, aquaponics, painting, reading and making mobiles sculptures
-* Lifelong learner, proven track record at learning new skills, technologies and methodologies on the job

 ---